 The introduction of a story is typically where the first hint of conflict is introduced.
 From there, the conflict begins to grow and develop (during the inciting incident and rising action sections of the story) until it reaches the climax, the point at which the tension is at its highest and the outcome of the conflict is uncertain.

-To see how well this works using Jasper.ai, I inputted the following sentence into the paragraph generator:
+To see how well this works using Sudowrite, I inputted the following sentence into the program:

 As you can see, using AI can be a shortcut to creating fantastic ideas for conflict in a story.
 It can also be used for other aspects of storytelling, such as describing characters, plot points, and events.
-I have used Jasper.ai and Rytr.me for AI storytelling, and Jasper is my favorite – click the link to check out my full review!
+I have used Sudowrite and Jasper.ai for AI storytelling, and Sudowrite is my favorite – click the link to check out my full review!

 While conflict is often thought of as a battlefield, the truth is that there are many different types of conflict.
 In a story, this can take the form of inner struggles within a character’s mind, external obstacles they face, opposing goals between characters, or the challenges of relationships and interpersonal conflict.

 Each type of conflict brings challenges and complications, adding depth and intrigue to the story.

 One of the most common types of conflict is internal conflict (aka ‘character vs. self’ or ‘man vs. self’).